arianvp/packet-ipv6-kubernetes/README.md

 * Show what it means for routes

 ## bbbbut What about security?!
 (Out of scope probably due to time constraints!)
+* Or maybe David can teach me NetworkPolicy??

 * Overlay networks and NAT give a false sense of security.
 This is what IPv6 advocates yell all day
 * Instead, we want fine-grained routing policies that tell which pods and reach what services, and what services are publically reachable